OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

 For a static analysis of the authentication logic you need access to the source code of the backend service.
-Inspect the client-side and server-side source code to verify that appropriate types of authentication are used.

-Locate all APIs that provide sensitive information and functions, and verify that authorization is consistently enforced.
+Locate server-side APIs that provide sensitive information and functions, and verify that authorization is consistently enforced on those endpoints.

 Ideally, authentication mechanisms shouldn't be implemented from scratch but built on top of proven frameworks.
 Many popular frameworks provide ready-made functionality for authentication and session management.
 If the app uses framework APIs for authentication, make sure to check the security documentation of these frameworks and verify that the recommended best practices have been followed.
-Examples for widely used frameworks on server side are:
+Security guides for common frameworks are available at the following links:

 - [Spring (Java)](https://projects.spring.io/spring-security)
 - [Struts (Java)](https://struts.apache.org/docs/security.html)